 #> Pathogen: Chikungunya Virus

-#> Epi Distribution: generation time
+#> Epi Parameter: generation time

 #> Study: Guzzetta G, Vairo F, Mammone A, Lanini S, Poletti P, Manica M, Rosa R,